laran/cassandra/doc/source/cql/types.rst

    performance considerations that you should take into account before using them.
 In general, if you can use a :ref:`set <sets>` instead of list, always prefer a set.

-A ``list`` is a (sorted) collection of non-unique values where elements are ordered by there position in the list.
+A ``list`` is a (sorted) collection of non-unique values where elements are ordered by their position in the list.
 You can define and insert a list with::

     CREATE TABLE plays (